DigitalState/Platform-legacy/src/Ds/Bundle/UtilsBundle/README.md

 # DsUtilsBundle

-The Utils bundle provides the developer various core functionality.
+The Utils bundle provides the developers various core functionality.

 ## Table of Contents